repository-service-tuf/repository-service-tuf-cli/README.rst

 The Repository Service for TUF Command Line Interface (CLI) is a CLI Python application to manage the Repository Service for TUF.

-The CLI supports the initial setup, termed a ceremony, where the first repository metadata are signed and the service is configured, generating tokens to be used by integration (i.e., CI/CD tools).
+The CLI supports the initial setup, termed a ceremony, where the first repository metadata are signed and the service is configured, update metadata, sign metadata, etc.

 This CLI is part of the Repository Service for TUF (RSTUF).